MayankSikarwar/takeaway-Assignment/README.md

 ## Configure Test Data file

- * Update the testData.json path located inside folder `/Assignment/testData/` in the ReadJsonData.java file which is located in the
+ * Copy the testData.json file path (path:`/Assignment/testData/`) and paste it in the ReadJsonData.java file which is located in the
-      `src/main/java/resources/ReadJsonData.java`
+      `/Assignment/src/main/java/resources/ReadJsonData.java`
  * All the test cases are taking data from the testData.json file.

 ### Example Test Data